mtolly/onyx/haskell/README.md

     If this happens, you can produce a Magma project and then make the needed changes before compiling with Magma.

-    Also available is an option to copy the Guitar chart to Keys, so that two people can play it.
-This will add force notes to the chart to make the Keys chart have the right strum/HOPO notes when played on a guitar.
-    For songs with stems, the guitar audio will be linked to both the guitar and keys tracks, so if either instrument misses it will cut out.
+    A few options are available for moving Guitar/Bass/Keys parts:
+    `Copy G to K`, `Swap G and K`, and `Swap B and K`.
+In all cases, force notes will be applied so charts keep their strum/HOPO notes correct when switched between Keys and Guitar/Bass.
+If `Copy G to K` is selected and a guitar stem is present, depending on the input format, the guitar audio will either be linked to both guitar and keys (for CON or RBA inputs) or moved to the backing track (for FoF/PS/CH and .rbproj inputs).

+    By default, an input format like Phase Shift that can contain both 1x and 2x Bass Pedal drums charts will generate two separate songs.
+If you are interested in only 1x or only 2x, select the appropriate Bass Pedal option.

     When creating a Magma project, a REAPER project will also be generated so any remaining problems can be quickly edited and re-exported to MIDI.